GSS-I/VegetazioneUrbana/input/059033/RGBI/Readme.md

-# Here your RGBI file
+# Put here your RGBI file
+This is only a placeholder